unccd/Prais4-reporting-manual/SO1.md

 ### 1.3.6.
 Summary (main actions)

-If Parties adopt a Tier 1 approach or elements of a Tier 2 approach they should follow the main actions listed below.
+If Parties adopt their own Tier 1 approach or elements of a Tier 2 approach they should follow the main actions listed below.
 In case a Tier 3 process is implemented, they should follow the process as described in the Good Practice Guidance, but still ensure they follow steps 6 and 7 below.

 1. **Select tier for SOC assessment based on data availability:** Parties may opt for one of the three proposed Tier methods to report national data to UNCCD, depending on their technical capacity to estimate SOC stock changes and on the availability of national data;